First-Time Buyer's Guide to Better Credit

 • Types of Credit — Do you have a healthy mix of loans and credit cards?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
-Your FICO score gives lenders a view of what type of borrower you are solely because of your credit history.
-You'll need a score of at least 740 to get a acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual having a stronger FICO score.
+Lenders want to be positive that giving you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
+You'll need a score of at least 740 to get a satisfactory interest rate.
+If your score is lower, you can still qualify for a loan, but the interest accumulated in the long run could be more than double that of an individual having a higher FICO score.

-Staying on top of your FICO score is the first step in owning a home.
-Contact us and we can help you get on the right track to the home of your dreams.
+We're used to working with all levels of credit scores.
+Call us at 7073188829 and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get it?
-Building your FICO score takes time.
-It can be rare to make a significant change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
+There are ways to boost your score.
+Improving your FICO score takes time.
+It can be difficult to make a significant stride change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
 You'll improve your credit score by using these pointers:

-• Apply for gas cards or department store credit.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and stay on top of your payments, which will raise your credit.
-You must always beware of keeping a high balance for more than a couple of billing cycles because these types of cards traditionally have a steeper interest rate.
+• Apply for service station cards or store credit.
+For those who have no credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to improve credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
+You must always avoid keeping a large balance for more than a couple of billing cycles because these types of cards traditionally have a larger interest rate.

-• Use your credit.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
-But, make sure you pay them off in one or two payments.
+• Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
+But, pay them off in no more than two or three payments.

 • Pay on time.
-Late payments hurt your FICO score.
-It's where people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to prove that you're able to make payments to a lender.
+Your credit score plummets with every account that goes to collections.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to prove that you're able to make payments to a bank.

-Knowing the ways you can improve your credit score, you can move toward becoming a homeowner.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid adverse effects on your credit score.
+Knowing the ways you can build up your credit score, you can move toward becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
 With the help of Roxanne Mercer Real Estate, the loan process is sure to go more smoothly so you, too, can become a homeowner.

 Looking to Buy?